Falling Walls Lab New Zealand Jury

 I have graduated with Degrees and Masters Degrees in Commerce/Finance and Business Administration from Massey University and the University of Waikato respectively, while also completing several of the Harvard Business School Executive Education program studying Getting Global Strategy Right and International Finance.

 I have extensive experience in technical, management, executive leadership and Governance in forestry, farming (horticulture), geothermal energy and the fishing industries here in New Zealand, internationally in private, public and Maori owned and led businesses.
+In everything I do I practically advance embedding works class science research and technology in to new product development and business processes.

 Professor Phil Lester